mattyImry/Discover-Sri-Lanka_MS2/README.md

 # **_Sri Lanka Pearl of Asia_**

 This is my second Milestone Project for the [Code Institute](https://codeinstitute.net/) Fullstack Web Developer Diploma.
 This project is designed to demostrate the skills learnt on the Interactive Frontend Development module.
 I have choosen to design a website where I can demostrate that I have augumented my HTML and CSS skill but also that I can use JavaScript with JQuery library and public API's to crate a more interactive website.
+The deployed project can be found here https://mattyimry.github.io/Discover-Sri-Lanka_MS2/

 ## **_UX_**